Planning for Accessibility

 Images

-When using images, think about what you want the students to get out of the image.
+When using images, think about what you want the students to take from the image.
 Do not assume that a student can see the image or is able to interpret or understand it even if they can see it.
 Provide all of the pertinent information in the text surrounding the image or in the caption.
 If that isn't possible, then provide a long description of the image that your Learning Designer can add to the course.
 The rule here is text first.
 Use images to add to or enhance the text but not in place of text.

 Charts / Graphs